Module 4 How to Find Specialized Formats of Print Materials

 As a fixed format, print can present barriers to learners who need a more flexible, customizable experience from their educational materials.
 In Module 4, you have the opportunity to learn about the specialized formats (audio, large print, braille and digital text) that are available as alternatives to print for learners who need AEM, as well as how to get started with searching for and acquiring materials in those formats.

-To begin, participate in a 1-hour webinar on December 4th, 2018 from 4-5 PM Eastern.
-If you are unable to attend, a recording will be provided.
+To begin, watch a 1-hour webinar.
 The webinar will introduce some of the key concepts and skills you will learn in this module, including:

 - Definitions of AEM under IDEA